-Our aim is to show that the reduced fraction of partial sums of z_2 require a denominator greater than that of the last term defining the partial.
+Our aim in this section is to show that the reduced fractions that give the partial sums of $z_n$ require a denominator greater than that of the last term defining the partial sum.
 Restated this says that partial sums can't be expressed as a finite decimal using for a base the denominators of any of the partial sum's terms.
-As it is no more difficult, we will argue the general case, i.e. for $z_n = \zeta(n) - 1$, n an integer greater than 1.
-We just need this result for $\zeta(2)$.